 |Open to international students||Yes|

-This MSc is a conversion programme meant for people with little or no previous academic computing experience and is designed for students coming from a wide range of academic backgrounds.
+This MSc conversion programme is for those with little or no previous academic computing experience and is designed for students coming from a variety of academic backgrounds.
 The aims of this programme are to build:

 - an understanding of the theoretical basis of computer science, and its importance in software development;

-- an understanding of the underlying principles of computer systems and the applications;
+- an understanding of the underlying principles of computer systems and their applications;

 - a foundation in professional standards of analysis, design, implementation, testing and documentation in software development;